 Home depot vinyl flooring remanent (saves floors and easy cleanup)

-Throwing bats (either buy or make a couple)
+Throwing bats (either buy or make a couple).

-Chair or stool about the height of the wheel
+Chair or stool about the height of the wheel.

-Small table to put throwing stuff on and storage shelves
+Small table to put throwing stuff on and storage shelves.

 5-6 Plastic buckets for waste glazes and clays plus storage (check recycling center for free)

-5 qt paint buckets with lids for glazes
+5 qt paint buckets with lids for glazes.

-Sponge mop to keep studio clean
+Sponge mop and sponge to keep studio clean

 Sturdy bench/table for working clay and glazing